sanskrit/raw_etexts_english/blogs/manasataramgini/2003-12-16_the-mother-of-all-battles.md

 +++
-title = "The mother of allxa0battles"
+title = "The mother of all battles"

 +++
 The ruffians of Southern Saxony had always held the Indian armies in